 Failure to meet the visa requirements will see the application refused, the fee lost and the couple back to square one.
 It’s a scenario applicants are under pressure to avoid, making it paramount that applicants and their advisers compile the strongest possible application and supporting documents to avoid a refusal.

-What are the UK spouse visa requirements?
+UK spouse visa requirements

 To be eligible, the spouse visa applicant must be married to either a British citizen, someone with UK settled status such as indefinite leave to remain or have refugee status.
 Both spouses also have to be aged 18 or over.